Linear superposition as a core theorem of quantum empiricism

-Indeed, the readings and physical quantities are not numbers but no more than notches, and `negative notches' are introduced prior to mathematics of symbols according to the following subconsciously intended scheme.
-The self"=apparent physical conventionality, which has been calling `an addition' of two such notches, must produce, in accordance with the supra"=mathematical requirements of physics, what is named `nought, zero'.
+Indeed, \begin{itemize} \item the instrument indications and physical quantities are not numbers, nor the (``pointer'') states; \end{itemize} ``detector \ldots\ does not measure a field or an $S$"=matrix"=element'' (R.~Haag (2010)).
+They are no more than notches, and `negative notches' are introduced prior to mathematics of symbols according to the following subconsciously intended scheme.
+The self"=apparent physical conventionality, which has been calling `an addition' of two such notches, must produce, in accord with the supra"=mathematical requirements of physics, what is named `nought, zero'.
 Two waves at a point, for instance, compensate each other.
 The result is asserted to be identical with a zero the mathematical, and that is the subtraction.

-The classical `explanations' are the ones with use of compensations/""subtractions (see Remark~\ref{13}), whereas \emph{the minus} we have accustomed \emph{is a fairly abstract construction in its own right}; ``half an apple is easier to understand than a negative apple!'' \cite[p.~37]{baez+}.
-In this respect one might state that the very classical physics needs an interpretation---in terms of strictly positive `the number of St\"ucke'.
+The classical `explanations' are the ones with use of compensations/"!subtractions (see Remark~\ref{13}), whereas \emph{the minus} we have been accustomed \emph{is a fairly abstract construction in its own right}.
+J.~Baez and J.~Dolan best reflected the situation, observing on page~37 of \cite{baez+} that ``half an apple is easier to understand than a negative apple!''; on the same page, a good discussion of division is given.
+In this respect, one might state that the very classical physics needs an interpretation""---in terms of strictly positive `the number of St\"ucke'.
 Mathematization of empiricism into numbers is not a distinctive feature of quantum description.
-However, comprehension of `abstracting the minus sign' is not confined even to this.
+However, comprehending `abstracting the minus sign' is not confined even to this.
 A word of explanation is necessary with regard to the situation.

-Mathematics formalizes \cite{kurat} the positive/""negative $\pm\msf p$ into the pairs' classes $(m,n)$ being equivalent with respect to an `adding' of the class $(\ell,\ell)$ (the `zero'):
+Mathematics formalizes \cite{kurat} the positive/"!negative $\pm\msf p$ into the pairs' classes $(m,n)$ being equivalent with respect to an `adding' of the class $(\ell,\ell)$ (the `zero'):

 where $m,n,\ell$ are to be seen as `something strictly positive'.
 This `adding' is yet another tacitly assumed and much more abstract action: addition of objects of some other kind---`positive couples' $(m,n)$.
 Technically, at an appropriate place of sect.~\ref{Numbers}, we had to introduce such classes and to assign their own algebraic operations for them.
 The result might be called the `genuine' arithmetic (of `the positives') and could be enlarged to the `complete arithmetic' with multiplication and division.